Updated: 7th Aug 2017

 - Greater Portability

-- Better implementations of code
+- Cleaner implementation of code

-Profile Based PCL vs .NET Standard Library
+Profile Based PCL vs .NET Standard Class Library (SCL)

-Profile Based PCL’s as I mentioned above have now been superseded by .NET Standard Libraries.
+Profile Based PCL’s as I mentioned above have now been superseded by .NET Standard Class Libraries.
 These libraries remove a lot of issues with Profile Based PCL’s and many package providers are upgrading to support only .NET Standard Libraries.
 Have a look at .NET Standard Libraries with Xamarin Forms if you want to learn more.

 Which To Use?